-The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through July 7 of both years.
-These are daily readings as opposed to the charts in Section 3, which are weekly changes in the various types of crashes.
+The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through July 14 of both years.
+These are daily readings as opposed to the charts in Section 3, which are the changes in the various types of crashes over two-week periods.
 This chart, as well as the one on the following page, are also reporting actual fatalities as opposed to fatal crashes, which are reported in the previous charts in Section 3.

-Rather than starting on January 3, 2020 (as is true of the graph in the next section, this graph starts in April 1, 2020.
+Rather than starting on January 3, 2020 (as is true of the graph in the next section, this chart starts in April 1, 2020.
 The numbers on the X-axis here are the number of days after April 1, 2020.
-The exact readings for July 7 were: 471 fatalities in 2019; 435 fatalities in 2020; a reduction of 7.6% as of that date.
+The exact readings for July 14 were: 489 fatalities in 2019; and 456 fatalities in 2020; a reduction of 6.7% as of that date.
 Unfortunately, the general trend of this metric is down from over 10% in June 11, 2020.
 We are quite hopeful that this trend is reversed soon.